Where do Russian oligarchs hide their fortunes?

+Illicit funds are placed in shell companies to make them extremely difficult to trace – (credit: Getty Images)

-For decades, russian oligarchs transferred billions of dollars of illicit money abroad, putting it in shell companies to make it extremely difficult to trace.
+For decades, Russian oligarchs have transferred billions of dollars of illicit money abroad, putting them in shell companies to make them extremely difficult to trace.

+Now, countries around the world are taking steps to locate this money.

 How much Russian ‘dirty money’ is there around the world?